Optical head-mounted display: Market structure

 Analytics company IHS has estimated that the shipments of smart glasses may rise from just 50,000 units in 2012 to as high as 6.6 million units in 2016.
 According to a survey of more than 4,600 U.S. adults conducted by Forrester Research, around 12 percent of respondents are willing to wear Google Glass or other similar device if it offers a service that piques their interest.
 Business Insider's BI Intelligence expects an annual sales of 21 million Google Glass units by 2018.

 According to reliable reports, Samsung and Microsoft are expected to develop their own version of Google Glass within six months with a price range of $200 to $500.
 Samsung has reportedly bought lenses from Lumus, a company based in Israel.
 Another source says Microsoft is negotiating with Vuzix.

 In 2006, Apple filed patent for its own HMD device.

-In July 2013, APX Labs founder and CEO Brian Ballard stated that he knows of 25-30 hardware companies who are working on their own versions of smart glasses, some of which APX is working with.
+In July 2013, APX Labs founder Brian Ballard stated that he knows of 25-30 hardware companies who are working on their own versions of smart glasses, some of which APX is working with.